CLIENT

 The compromise card design that prioritized the activity log but still included a map.

-During the second round of usability testing, users hated my compromise.
-They said it was too busy, and most users were still asking for a map on the dashboard.
+During testing, users said the new card was too busy, and most were still asking for a dashboard map.
 I realized that I had become so concerned about what would be easier for me to design that I had forgotten the most important thing...

 I am not the user.